Sleighs/tweet-saver-browser-extension/README.md

-# Tweet Saver
+# X Post Saver

-Tweet Saver is a browser extension that allows you to easily save and organize tweets for later reference.
+X Post Saver is a browser extension that allows you to easily save and organize tweets for later reference.
 It seamlessly integrates with Twitter's interface to provide a smooth user experience for saving and managing tweets.

 ## Features